By Paul L. White

 God bless, and protect, America!

-Note 2: No discussion on this subject would be complete without including the words of President Clinton December 16, 1998 when he himself launched air strikes against Iraq.
-To see the text (the page's video and audio links are apparently broken) click the PBS web page referenced here, or with the picture immediately above.
+Note: No discussion on this subject would be complete without including the words of President Clinton December 16, 1998 when he himself launched air strikes against Iraq.
+To view the video you can click here, or on the picture immediately above.